kuanmin/projects/README.md

 Projects:<br />
+(Click on the project name will lead you to the contents.)

  - [Information Retrieval on NLTK corpora](https://github.com/kuanmin/projects/tree/master/LSI) (Python) <br />
 In this project, we discusses the implementation of a **Latent Semantic Indexing**-based information retrieval model, and evaluates its performance against the **Vector Space Model** on a collection with 18,828 documents.